 - Consult with Alzheimer’s Australia WA and have a design review undertaken

-Environmental assessment tools are not only useful for auditing existing built environments but can be used to review design proposals.
-SPH adopted this approach for the Narrogin Cottage Homes project, auditing the design using one such assessment tool.
-Dementia enabling design principles were also captured in the brief and Alzheimer’s WA undertook 2 design reviews, one during the briefing phase and another during schematic design.
+Environmental assessment tools are not only useful for auditing existing built environments, they can also be used to review design proposals.
+SPH adopted this approach when consulting on the retirement village design for the Narrogin Cottage Homes project, auditing the design using an environmental assessment tool.
+Dementia-enabling design principles were also captured in the brief and Alzheimer’s WA undertook two design reviews, one during the briefing phase and another during schematic design.

-Through peak bodies like Alzheimer’s Australia WA, SPH is able to keep abreast of new technology and FF&E that support people living with dementia.
-Examples include appropriate selection of artwork with a preference for representative as opposed to abstract styles; dementia specific wardrobes designed to reduce confusion; and the use of a night light over the toilet which detects movement making it easier for residents to locate the toilet at night.
-All selections will be presented to the client and following approval specified and scheduled as part of our interior design process.
+Through peak bodies like Alzheimer’s Australia WA, SPH is able to keep abreast of new technology, furniture, fittings and equipment that support people living with dementia.
+Examples include appropriate selection of artwork, with a preference for representative as opposed to abstract styles; dementia specific wardrobes designed to reduce confusion; memory boxes to aid way finding and provide a gateway for conversation; and the use of a night light over the toilet which detects movement making it easier for residents to locate the toilet at night.

 Recent studies have shown that increasing positive outcomes in areas such as mobility, wayfinding, and activities of daily living for people living with dementia, helps to reduce stress and agitation, as well as slow further decline.

 The Dementia Training Study Centre (DTSC) developed 10 design principles to help create dementia-friendly environments that reduce negative outcomes for people with dementia, such as agitation, confusion and wandering behaviours.
 These include: